webOS-ports/org.webosports.app.browser/README.md

 7. <s>Progress bar doesn't always behave properly.</s>
 8. Share dialog not working yet.
 9. Cannot select cursor location in URL bar
+10. Dropdown for search engine in Settings not working yet
+11. Tapping on App Menu when visible doesn't hide it.
+12. Authentication dialog doesn't look good on N4

 To do:
 -----------